ChinoUkaegbu/IntrotoIM/finalProject/journal.md

 **Arduino**

-The circuit would be like the circuit from the last project which I'm linking in the bracket (https://github.com/ChinoUkaegbu/IntrotoIM/tree/main/April13), but with the addition of a switch to indicate that the user is done playing the tune in *Expert Mode*
+The circuit would be like the circuit from the last project which I'm linking here (https://github.com/ChinoUkaegbu/IntrotoIM/tree/main/April13), but with the addition of a switch to indicate that the user is done playing the tune in *Expert Mode*

 **Processing**